wp-plugins/wordpress-ecommerce/readme.txt

 * Fully customizable email messages
 * Full support for most major currencies
 * Flexible sales tax/VAT options
-* Full coupon/discount support.
-Create coupon codes for percentage or amount off, and control and track their usage date range and/or maximum uses - Premium Version only!.
 * 3 built-in css themes designed to work within your site theme - Premium Version only!
 * Fully customizable store urls/slugs
 * Customers can checkout without being a site user